Treatments for Newborn Hypoxic-Ischemic Encephalopathy (HIE)

 Long-term treatments for hypoxic-ischemic encephalopathy and related conditions

 Babies with HIE often develop physical and intellectual disabilities and long-term health conditions.
 Most of the symptoms of HIE have no cure, but may be improved with high-quality treatments and therapies.
-Please visit our page on long-term outcomes and care to learn more about maximizing function and minimizing negative symptoms in children with HIE.
+Visit our page on long-term outcomes and care to learn more about maximizing function and minimizing negative symptoms in children with HIE.

 Experimental treatments for hypoxic-ischemic encephalopathy